-No book has fundamentally changed the way I see biological life more than The Self Gene by Richard Dawkins.
+No book has fundamentally changed the way I see biological life more than The Selfish Gene by Richard Dawkins.
 Since I am an avid consumer of non-fiction books, I usually lean towards more recently published books, but this book first published in 1976 is book I recommend to all people interested in evolution and genetics.

 In a nutshell he says that life exists because of genes ability to replicate themselves.
 When the book came out, he was branded as an atheist, but his arguments are solid.
 Some reported becoming despondent and suicidal.
 But his scientific logic cannot be refuted.